HackYourFuture-CPH/program/courses/Frontend/react/week4/README.md

 # React (Week 4)

-This session is about using React Context to manage data in your app, implementing Routing and deploying your app to Vercel.
+This session is about using React Context to manage data in your app, implementing Routing and learn about UI and Component Libraries.

 ## Contents